- Obtained from: AliExpress

 Endurance tests for all three cards are still ongoing:

 - Sample #2’s first error was a series of bit flips, affecting two sectors, during round 1,559.
-It has survived 1,657 read/write cycles in total so far.
+It has survived 1,664 read/write cycles in total so far.
+As I mentioned above, it’s currently experiencing a high number of I/O errors on read operations.
+I’m hoping that my program will eventually determine which parts of the card are bad and avoid those in future rounds; however, it may take some time for this to happen.

 - Sample #3’s first error was a 42,624-sector wide address decoding error during round 1.
 It continued to experience sector degradation over the following rounds, until it got to the point — during round 1,603 — where it stopped responding to commands.